 Get professional advice for writing your resume or curriculum vitae (CV), view samples and templates, and learn how to tell your unique story.

-A Curriculum Vitae (CV) is a brief biography of your educational and work background used to obtain an interview in the higher education, or research focused job search, usually consisting of three or more pages.
+A Curriculum Vitae (CV) is a brief biography of your educational, research and work background used to obtain an interview in the higher education, or research focused job search, usually consisting of three or more pages.

 Your CV should include the following categories and information:

 Identification information: Name, address (campus/temporary and permanent/home), email, phone numbers.

 Education: Title of academic degree, name of college/university, location (city/state), date of completion, GPA (optional), areas of specialization, title of thesis/dissertation.

 Relevant work experience: Title/position, department, institution/organization/company, location (city/state), description of duties.

 Publications: Authors’ names, date of publication, title of article, journal name.

 Special awards and honors: Be clear as to what the award/honor is for.